-The following tables summarize statistics counters that BIND 9 provides.
-For each row of the tables, the leftmost column is the abbreviated symbol name of that counter.
-These symbols are shown in the statistics information accessed via an HTTP statistics channel.
-The rightmost column gives the description of the counter, which is also shown in the statistics file (but, in this document, possibly with slight modification for better readability).
+The following tables summarize the statistics counters that BIND 9 provides.
+For each row of the tables, the leftmost column is the abbreviated symbol name of that counter; these symbols are shown in the statistics information accessed via an HTTP statistics channel.
+The rightmost column gives the description of the counter, which is also shown in the statistics file, but, in this document, may be slightly modified for better readability.
 Additional notes may also be provided in this column.
 When a middle column exists between these two columns, it gives the corresponding counter name of the BIND 8 statistics, if applicable.